Bangladesh army backed Muslim settlers killed Chittipudi Chakma,

 The explosion killed a passenger and seriously injured the driver of the

 boat.
-The survivors swam ashore, but the armed Bengali Muslim settlers were
+The survivors swam ashore, but the armed Muslim settlers were

-awaiting for them and attacked the indigenous passengers - men, women and children.
+waiting for them and attacked the indigenous people - men, women and children.

 About 30 indigenous people were killed.